 Phone - 893 - 7055

 Woodbury’s grading policy has shifted to a competency based report card system – well, sort of.
 Instead of receiving scores like 92% or 76% on assessments, you will receive a letter indicating your academic performance level [Don’t worry, I’ll explain this more…].
 The idea is to gage whether or not you met the standards for a particular skill or content knowledge.
 For report cards, your performance level will still translate to a letter grade.
 Again, we’ll talk more about this.

-If you are ever in need of extra help with an assignment*, need some study pointers, or just plain need to talk, I'll be in room 154 [or somewhere close by].
-You can stop by before or after school, during DS, or before or after class.
-I'm always here to help, so let me know.
+If you are ever in need of extra help with an assignment*, need some study pointers, or just plain need to talk, I'll be in room 202 [or somewhere close by].
+You can stop by before or after school, or during DS, I'm always here to help, so let me know.

 *For a homework assignment, you can try emailing me your question, and If I check my mail, I'll get back to you that night.
 I can't promise anything though, as I don't always get to my mail during the evening.

 * I provide just about every other school supply imaginable

 * NO textbook will be issued, as we will use classroom sets when necessary